-You can get all the hardware you need for streaming in a smartphone or a decent computer.
+You can find hardware that handles encoding for live video (and playing video games simultaneously) in a smartphone or a decent computer.
 Getting a good upload speed for streaming is trickier.

-Before you start calling your ISP to inquire about more bandwidth, you first need to know what a good upload speed for streaming is.
-Unfortunately, this is one of those questions that don’t have a precise answer.
+Before you start calling your ISP to inquire about more bandwidth, you need to know what a good upload speed for streaming is.
+Unfortunately, there’s no straightforward answer to this question.

-What is a good upload speed for streaming?
-A speed that allows you to stream the content you want to the platform of your choice without any major issues.
-It should also be capable of delivering your content at a quality that, at the very least, will not disadvantage you or make you a less-competitive streamer.
-So, basically, anything between 672 kbps and 61.5 Mbps can be good.
+A good upload speed allows you to stream the content you want to the platform of your choice without any major issues.
+It should also be capable of delivering your content at a quality that will not disadvantage you or make your stream less appealing than others.

-Not happy with the answer?
-Good.
-There are some rules of thumb or generally accepted values for good upload speeds.
-Those are worth knowing.
-But we’ll also dig a bit deeper to find a good upload speed for your live stream needs.
+Not a great answer, right?
+There are some generally accepted values for good upload speeds, which are worth knowing.
+But we’ll also dig a bit deeper to find a good upload speed for your particular live stream needs.

 What do you think people do the most online?
 We know that the most popular website in the world is Google.
-It’s followed by YouTube, Facebook, Baidu, and Wikipedia.
-So that’s two search engines, an encyclopedia, a social network/video platform, and a video platform/social network.
+It’s followed by YouTube, Facebook, Twitter, and Wikipedia.
+So that’s one search engine, an encyclopedia, two social networks, and a video platform/social network.

 People consume content online.
 They seek it out, identify it, and then read, listen, or watch it.
 To be able to do that, their devices need to ingest data, which comes to them in the form of bits.
-Your internet connection’s download rate shows you how many bits of data your computer can take in from the Internet using that connection.
-Usually, the rate is expressed in millions of bits — or megabits — per second.
+Your internet connection’s download rate shows you how many bits of data your computer or device can take in from the internet using that connection.
+Usually, the rate (also referred to as bitrate) is expressed in millions of bits — or megabits — per second (Mbps).

 It’s your connection’s upload rate that matters the most.

-When you create content and you want to share it online, it’s your connection’s upload rate that matters the most.
+When you create content and want to share it online, it’s your connection’s upload rate that matters the most.
 It’s the same as the download rate; it just works the other way around, showing how many bits of data you can share per second.
-It’s also expressed in megabits per second (Mbps).
-Data shows that, globally, upload rates are lower than download rates.
+It’s also expressed in Mbps.
+Data shows that, globally, upload rates are slower than download rates.

 Streaming live video can take up a lot of bandwidth.
-Just how much will depend on a lot of factors.
+Just how much will depend on several factors.
 Encoding matters, but so does the type of content you want to stream.
-Platforms play a part, just like the resolution and the frame rate of your stream.
+Platforms play a part, as do the resolution (expressed in pixels, or p) and the frame rate (frames per second, or fps) of your stream.

-But let’s start talking about the numbers.
 Say you want to live stream a video of yourself interviewing someone.
 You’re choosing between Facebook Live, YouTube Live, and Twitch.
-Since all the platforms support live streaming of 720p video, we’ll use the bitrate recommendations from each platform:
+Since all these platforms support live streaming video resolution of 720p, we’ll use the bitrate recommendations from each platform: